bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ```
 <!-- type: tab-end -->

 You can query product images at different resolutions.
-The example query shows how to query images at various resolutions for the specified product:
+The following query retrieves images at various resolutions for the specified product:

 <!--
 type: tab